constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

-# Start a satellite & control it
+# Start a Satellite & Control It

 Satellites and controllers can be implemented in either Python and in C++.
 Due to the shared communication protocols, a Python controller can control a C++ satellite and vice versa.

-## Starting a satellite
+## Starting a Satellite

 ::::{tab-set}